Skip to main content

 Soy Protein and Reduced Blood Cholesterol

-Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Additionally, all studies were conducted in specific clinical populations (CKD, diabetic nephropathy, postmenopausal women); benefits may not generalize to healthy individuals.
+Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
+Two of the three neutral studies were longer-term RCTs in men following prostatectomy, suggesting benefit may be less consistent in non-cholesterol-elevated or male-only populations.
+Many studies lacked adequate dose reporting.

 Doses used in studies